-A public open house will be held on December 10, 2018 from 6:30 p.m. to 9:00 p.m. in the Dalhousie Student Union Building Council Chambers (2nd floor), 6136 University Ave, Halifax, NS, The public is invited to review park concepts and to provide feedback on design and layout options.
+A public open house was held on December 10, 2018 at the Dalhousie Student Union Building.
+The public was in attendance to review a park concept and to provide feedback on design and layout options.

-Requests for additional project information and questions can be directed to Stephen Cushing, Landscape Architect- Parks and Recreation, firstname.lastname@example.org, 902-292-1565
+Requests for additional project information, questions, and comments can be directed to Stephen Cushing, Landscape Architect, Parks and Recreation.

 This fall, as part of our business plan, Parks and Recreation is looking to surrounding residents and users of Gorsebrook Park to share their vision for how Gorsebrook Park can be made more comfortable and functional.
 We want to understand the park issues and opportunities as you see them.